1031 Exchange for

 Tax Deferral

-Defer capital gains and depreciation recapture taxes, allowing full reinvestment of proceeds.
+Defer capital gains and depreciation recapture taxes, allowing full reinvestment of proceeds into your next property.

 Portfolio Growth